On Intersecting Conformal Defects: Introduction

 To exemplify this idea we study perturbative flows in the tricritical model in ${d=3-\epsilon}$ dimensions.
 For illustration, consider the action (see Fig. \ref{fig:sec2intro}),

 We study this type of actions for the 3 geometries shown in Fig. \ref{fig:sec2intro} and for two different sets of defect dimensions for both interacting and non-interacting bulk.
 All of the results are tabulated and discussed in part \ref{tricritical}.
-Among other things, we shall discuss the interesting dependence of the edge coupling $h$ upon the intersection angle $\alpha$.
+Among other things, we shall discuss the interesting dependence of the critical edge coupling $h^*$ on the intersection angle $\alpha$.

 We may even proceed further and explore more complicated objects, such as three mutually intersecting defects.
 Fortunately, conformal perturbation analysis is still applicable when the mutual intersection of the three defects is a point.
 Namely, a corner, as portrayed in Fig. \ref{fig:sec3intro}.
-At criticality, a central feature of this object is the anomaly of the scaling symmetry around the fixed corner point, which reveals itself as a logarithmic divergence in the free energy.
-One the most important results is obtained for the trihedral corner, a corner formed by three intersecting 2-dimensional planes.
-The defects are defined by the deformations ${\underset{a=1}{\overset{3}{\sum}}g^{\left(a\right)}\int_{\mathcal{D}_{a}}d^{2}x\,\mathcal{O}_{a}}$, and for weak couplings the anomaly arises from a specific term in the cubic order,
+At criticality, a central feature of this object is the anomaly in the scaling symmetry around the fixed corner point, which originates from the geometric singularity at the corner.
+One of the most important results is obtained for the trihedral corner, a corner formed by three intersecting 2-dimensional planes.
+The defects are defined by the deformations ${\underset{a=1}{\overset{3}{\sum}}g^{\left(a\right)}\int_{\mathcal{D}_{a}}d^{2}x\,\mathcal{O}_{a}}$, and for weak couplings the anomaly arises from a specific term in the cubic order through a logarithmic divergence in the free energy,

 For the extended trihedral corner (see Fig. \ref{fig:sec3intro}), the cubic order gives the leading contribution to the anomaly, which we deem as the corner anomalous dimension, $\Gamma_\text{corner}$.
 It can be considered therefore as a higher dimensional analog of the cusp anomalous dimension \cite{Polyakov1980,Grozin2016,Cuomo:2024psk}. \\ For the extended version of the trihedral corner discussed in part \ref{subsec-trihedral} we find,